sinascorpion/Netrum-Node/README.md

-# Netrum Lite Node Setup on Ubuntu: A Comprehensive Guide
+# Netrum Node Setup on Ubuntu: A Comprehensive Guide

-This guide provides a detailed, step-by-step tutorial for installing and running a Netrum lite node on a fresh Ubuntu installation.
-This has been designed to be more comprehensive than the official documentation, including the installation of all necessary dependencies, hardware requirements, and CLI command explanations.
+This guide provides a detailed, step-by-step tutorial for installing and running a Netrum node on a fresh Ubuntu installation, including the installation of all necessary dependencies, hardware requirements, CLI command explanations and performing social tasks.

 ---

 ## Hardware & Network Requirements

-To run the Netrum Lite Node smoothly, make sure your system meets the following minimum requirements:
+To run the Netrum Node smoothly, make sure your system meets the following minimum requirements:

 ### Hardware Requirements